 When it comes to hair styling, we’re all about anything and everything that will speed up the process and get us out the door faster.
 Enter hot air brushes, which act as a part blow-dryer, part curling iron, and part straightener, allowing you to both dry your hair and create smoothness, bend, or movement in one fell swoop.

 “The best part of a hot air brush is that it cuts down on styling time,” says Zoya Ghamari, hairstylist and owner of Zoya Salon in Dallas.
 “It also helps you dry and style your hair at the same time.”
 Alex Brown, a Chicago-based celebrity hairstylist, adds that hot air brushes can help pump up the volume and give you the look of a bouncy round brush blow-dry, without having to use multiple tools together.
+For those with fine or damaged hair, getting bounciness while also not frying (or further frying) the hair can be a challenge, and that's why having a brush with temperature controls for lower heat can be really good.

+Ready to try one?
 Read on for the best hot air brushes for every hair type and need.

 Best Overall: Dyson Airwrap Styler

 The brand known for its high-tech household appliances made a big splash in the beauty world when they launched their tech-y blow-dryer a few years ago.
 Now comes the latest hair iteration, this multi-use styler that can dry, curl, wave, or smooth your hair.
-This hot air brush is a favorite of Ghamari, who says it’s the best “due to quality and versatility.”
+This hot airbrush is a favorite of Ghamari, who says it’s the best “due to quality and versatility.”
 Byrdie Editorial Director Faith Xue is also a big fan of the Dyson Airwrap Styler, as is hairstylist Brown: “It has intelligent heat control and comes with multiple attachments to help you achieve any look you want,” she says.

 Best for Volume: REVLON One-Step Volumizer Hair Dryer